weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/typescript-v3.md

 ### Batch Inserts

-The `insertMany()` method makes it easier to bulk insert a large number of objects without having to batch them.
-For inserts over 5000 objects, use a batching mechanism in conjunction with `insertMany()` like this:
+The `insertMany()` method makes it easier to bulk insert a large number of objects.

+For inserts of over 5000 objects, use `insertMany()` as part of a batch process:

 ```js
 const questions = client.collections.get("CollectionName")